"Camping as it used to be!"

 Low Greenside is a small traditional hill sheep farm at the foot of the Howgill Fells in Cumbria's Upper Eden Valley.
 We love living here and think ourselves very lucky.

 Known as the Westmorland Dales, the area is a mix of limestone uplands populated by sheep and ponies, and fertile valleys with small farms and villages.
-Part of the Yorkshire Dales National Park, it's a truly lovely part of the world to explore in its own right, with the bonus of great access to both the Lake District and Yorkshire Dales.
+It's a truly lovely part of the world to explore in its own right with the bonus of great access to the Lake District and the rest of the Yorkshire Dales National Park.

-We've learned from our guests and it was a camper who first suggested having the firepits on each pitch.
-There's nothing like sitting round a campfire at the end of the day, toasting toes and crumpets (my personal favourite), watching the stars come out in our dark skies, seeing other campfires gently winking around the edges of the field.
+As well as the fabulous views and natural surroundings, one of the attractions at Low Greenside is the campfires.
+Because there is so much space this is something we can safely offer.
+There's nothing like sitting round a campfire at the end of the day, toasting toes and crumpets, watching the stars come out in our dark skies, seeing other campfires gently winking around the edges of the field.
 Bliss!
 We're often out there doing it ourselves...

-In a separate field from the camping, surrounded by meadow and a little woodland, Mag has built a very beautiful yurt with its own hand-built kitchen and loo.
-It was good fun setting up this new enterprise – planning how to make the yurt comfortable, pretty, and fun to stay in; finding vintage furnishings and hand-making other pieces; building the super little kitchen and a state of the art composting toilet; thinking up many little touches that guests would enjoy and appreciate.
-Our first yurt guests arrived in July 2017 and everyone who's stayed there since has been delighted.
+In a separate field from the camping, surrounded by meadow, woodland, and its own private garden, we have a very beautiful yurt with it's own hand-built kitchen and loo.
+It was good fun setting this up – planning how to make the yurt comfortable, pretty, and fun to stay in; finding vintage furnishings and hand-making other pieces; building its own little kitchen and state of the art composting toilet; thinking up the little touches that guests would enjoy and appreciate, and making the off-grid experience both convenient and fun.
+For families or couples, everyone who's stayed there has been delighted.
 We're really proud of it so please do take a look at the Far Field Yurt page and the Far Field Yurt reviews.